Circle packings, renormalizations and subdivision rules: Introduction

-The following theorem states that as we zoom in at a limit point, a homeomorphism between two circle packings for subdivision graphs converges exponentially fast to a conformal map. \begin{theoremx} Let $\mathcal{R}$ be a simple, irreducible, acylindrical finite subdivision rule, consisting of polygons $\{P _1,..., P_k\}$.
-Let $\mathcal{G}_i$ be the subdivision graphs for $\mathcal{R}$.
-Then there exist constants $C$, $n_0 \in \N$ and $ \delta < 1$ so that the following holds.
+The following theorem states that as we zoom in at a limit point, a homeomorphism between two circle packings for subdivision graphs converges exponentially fast to a conformal map. \begin{theoremx}[Geometric inflexibility] Let $\mathcal{R} =\{P_i\}_{i=1}^k$ be a simple, irreducible, acylindrical finite subdivision rule, with associated subdivision graphs $\{\mathcal{G}_i\}_{i=1}^k$.
+Then there exist constants $C$, $n_0 \in \N$ and $ \delta < 1$ {depending only on the subdivision rule $\mathcal{R}$} so that the following holds.

 Suppose that $(\mathcal{P}, x), (\mathcal{P}', x') \in \Sigma^\infty$ are homeomorphic.
 Then for all $n\geq n_0$,

 where $d$ is the Teichm\"uller metric. \end{theoremx}

 We remark that $\mathfrak{R}^n((\mathcal{P}, x))$ is interpreted as $\pi(\mathfrak{R}^{n}(\pi^{-1}((\mathcal{P}, x))))$.
 In the case when $\pi^{-1}((\mathcal{P}, x))$ consists of two points,